Bogdanp/py-test.el/README.md

  :working-directory (expand-file-name "~/sandbox/my-project-home/tests/"))
 ```

 You're done!
-You can now use `M-x py-test/run-file RET` and
+You can now use `M-x py-test/run-file RET`,
-`M-x py-test/run-folder RET` to run your tests.
-Read the manual for
+`M-x py-test/run-folder RET` and `M-x py-test/run-test-at-point` to run
-`compilation-mode` to find out how to navigate through failed tests.
+your tests.
+Read the manual for `compilation-mode` to find out how to
+navigate through failed tests.